 On the practice side, the subject matter of typical textbooks is examined, lesson plans made on them, and practical teaching exercises arranged for.
 Types of questions, examinations, and collateral readings suitable to the books under consideration are studied.

-Textbooks: History of the American Nation, by McLaughlin, and How to Teach American History, by Wayland.
+Textbooks: History of the American Nation, by McLaughlin, Special Methods in History by McMurry, and History in the Elementary Schools, by Bliss.